Copyright © 2022 Sandhurst Town Council. All rights reserved.

 Green Flag Award Scheme

-The Civic Trust's Green Flag Award Scheme is a national
+The Civic Trust's Green Flag Award Scheme is a

-England and Wales.
+green spaces in England and Wales.
 Sites are judged on eight criteria:

 1) A welcoming place